DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 ## Full Version

-You get that [DataSQRL](../../concepts/datasqrl) is a compiler for building [data services](/docs/reference/concepts/data-service) from streaming data sources, but you are wondering if it's the right tool for your project.
+You get that [DataSQRL](../../concepts/datasqrl) is a compiler for building [data services](/docs/reference/concepts/data-service), but you are wondering if it's the right tool for your project.
 And how does it compare to other options you are considering to get the work done?

 While it depends a lot on the specifics of your project, the decision tree shown in the figure on the left is a good heuristic:

 1. If you are building a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application or need [ACID](https://en.wikipedia.org/wiki/ACID) transaction, then use a database with an ORM library.
 2. If you don't need to expose the result data through an API or trigger actions in real-time based on incoming data, then use a data warehouse or data lake.
 3. Otherwise, start building a prototype of your data API in DataSQRL.
-With DataSQRL you can build streaming data APIs in a fraction of the time and iterate much quicker than building custom data pipelines.
-If you find DataSQRL lacking of features you need, you can still build a custom pipeline once you have narrowed down your requirements.
+With DataSQRL you can build  data APIs in a fraction of the time and iterate much quicker than building custom data layers.
+If you find DataSQRL lacking of features you need, you can still build a custom data layer once you have narrowed down your requirements.
 4. If DataSQRL is good enough for your use case, you can take your project to production without much extra work.

-As with any heuristic, this decision tree simplifies the decision process and it doesn't account for specifics of your project.
+As with any heuristic, this decision tree simplifies the decision process, and it doesn't account for specifics of your project.
 You can find more details for each of the decision points below.

 ## Database